avjafrey/generator-shopify-react-appsync/README.md

 yarn install
 ```

-### Configuration

-The configuration is stored in `backend/shopify/serverless.yml` and `backend/shopify/env.yml`.

 ### Deployment

-To deploy the service use the command
+Make sure you have setup all of the parameters in the System Manager Parameter Store then deploy the service use the command

 ```sh
 sls deploy -r YOUR-REGION -s YOUR-STAGE --aws-profile YOUR-AWS-PROFILE